know-ai/PyIAC/docs/user_guide_data_acquisition_system.md

 In the previous figure you can see that qthe factory expose an OPC UA Server and we want get that data and store it in an SQL database.

-So, in this example I want to show you how to create the Data Acquisition System (PyHades DAS) and the database.
+So, in this example I want to show you how to create the Data Acquisition System (PyIAC DAS) and the database.

 ## Running Prosys OPC Server Simulator